 You will need to use T-nuts if you want to bolt parts through the back of the material with a bolt.
 On this one, the T-nut is pulled harder against the wood the more you tighten the bolt.
 With the thread insert, this is just the other way around.
 There you can easily use it on the front side of the material and place the bolt directly in without the risk that the insert will come out again because of the tension on the bolt.

-You can see that both have the same purpose but are very different in use.
-So think carefully about which option is the most suitable for the project you are working on.
-You can see the differences in more detail in the video below.
-To view the step-by-step guide to installing threaded inserts, I recommend that you read this article before you get started.
+Both serve the same purpose but serve them in very different ways .
+So consider carefully which option is best for the project you’re working on.
+The differences are highlighted in greater detail in the video below.
+I recommend that you read this article before you get started.

 What Material Are T-Nuts For wood Made Of?